rec/gitz/README.rst

 🗜 gitz - tiny useful git commands, some dangerous 🗜
 -------------------------------------------------------------------

-This is a collection of eight little git utilities, each of which does one useful thing well.
+This is a collection of nine little git utilities, each of which does one useful thing well.

-Three of them come from scattered open source repositories which I grabbed, and the other five only exist here.
+* Five only exist here
+* Two come from other git repos
+* One came from a chat on Reddit
+* One of them I don't know where it came from

 Three of them use Python 3, the rest use Bash.